IlonaSilverwood/diagram/README.md

 ### Quarto

 While it is possible to use this filter with Quarto, it is not encouraged.
-Quarto comes its own system for diagram generation, and that should be used instead.
+Quarto comes with its own system for diagram generation, use that instead.

 ### R Markdown